LeoDiNino97/NonconvexSparseLearningUnrolledSCA/README.md

 # Model based deep learning for successive convex approximation
-This is the official repository containing all the code to run the simulations and test the learning algorithm proposed in the master's thesis in Data Science  ***Deep-unrolled Successive Convex Approximation for nonconvex sparse learning*** (a.y.
+This is the official repository containing all the code to run the simulations and test the models proposed in the master's thesis in Data Science  ***Deep-unrolled Successive Convex Approximation for nonconvex sparse learning*** (a.y.
 2023/24)

 # Methodological background